Cycling and Cooking in Tuscany

 Arrive at the Chiusi train station (a major stop on all the Rome-Florence lines) at 1:00-1:30 pm.
 A private van transfer will transport you to the farmhouse, just a short drive from Pienza.
 You'll check in to your room, meet your guides, and start the bike fitting session.
 Once everyone is set up with a bike and equipment, there'll be a short test ride in the valley.

-Get ready for your first cooking session with Paolo - a perfect way to get to know your fellow travelers and introduce yourself to the tantalizing Tuscan cuisine!
-After a rest, accompanied by Italian Classico sparkling wine for an aperitif, you'll share the table and savor a tasty dinner.
+At 6:00, you will have an introduction of the weeks activities and meet with chef Paolo - a perfect way to get to know your fellow travelers during which you will enjoy a cheese and olive oil tasting!
+After a rest, you'll share the table and savor a tasty dinner.

 A relaxing ride downhill to Castelnuovo dell’Abate where you can visit the Abbey of Sant'Antimo.
 Here you will enjoy a light lunch with a wine tour of the Tenuta Fanti Estate.
-After lunch, return to the farmhouse where the day will conclude with a second cooking lesson, cheese and olive oil tasting and dinner.
+After lunch, return to the farmhouse where the day will conclude.

 Today's ride takes you from the villa to Pienza, a pristine jewel of the Renaissance founded in 1458.
 Pope Pius II chose the famous Florentine architect Rossellino to transform his home village of Corsignano into one of the few surviving examples of 15th century architecture.
 Take some time to visit the Piazza Pio II where you can see many historic buildings from the Palazzo Piccolomini to a beautiful lodge and the stunning Duomo.

 You will then make your way through Castelmuzio, Montisi, and Trequanda, several villages that showcase the beauty of small town Italy.
-Along the route, you will enjoy a picnic lunch in the countryside before continuing back to the farmhouse.
+Along the route, enjoy a visit into town and stop for lunch on your own.
+Cycle the last 4 km on gravel roads before returning to La Pieve.

-Day 5: Radicofani and the Legend of Ghino di Tacco (40 miles/65 km)
+Day 6: Radicofani and the Legend of Ghino di Tacco (45 miles/72 km)

 Today boasts another terrific bike ride.
 Starting out from the villa, you'll ride to Radicofani, a charming medieval village with one of the most impressive fortresses in Tuscany.
 This village is part of the UNESCO World Heritage Site of the Park of Val d'Orcia and Via Francigena (the main route once followed by pilgrims on their way to Rome).
 This will be the quietest day, biking off the beaten track.

 Uncover the tale of Ghino di Tacco, a charismatic gentleman bandit who roamed the Via Francigena, mentioned even in Dante's Divine Comedy.
-Walk along the streets of the old town and visit the Palazzo Pretorio before having a memorable dinner at Abbadia Sicille At Fondo.
+Walk along the streets of the old town and visit the Palazzo Pretorio before having a final cooking lesson with chef Paolo.
+Tonight you will revel in flavors of ravioli, zucchini flowers, and Tiramisu.

 Day 7: Individual departure